 Is an Online or Local Game Design Program Better?

-For someone interested in getting a degree in Game Design, there are two choices: applying at an online school or taking classes at on-campus university.
+For someone interested in getting a degree in Game Design, there are two choices: applying at an online school or taking classes at an on-campus university.
 Each choice has pros and cons.
 For an online game design degree, there are several advantages.
-Many students choose online because of the flexibility to learn at your own pace, log in and out anytime you want, and have either a part-time or full-time course load.
+Many students choose online because of the flexibility to learn at their own pace, log in and out anytime you want, and have either a part-time or full-time course load.
 All from the comfort of home.
-Online learning can also be very convenient, especially for the student that needs to work a fulltime job while going to school.
+Online learning can also be very convenient, especially for the student that needs to work a full-time job while going to school.
 Many schools may also provide online mentoring.
-However, the hours available may not coincide to your time schedule.
+However, the hours available may not coincide with your time schedule.

 The cons of online learning are few, although important.
 Some instructors have an availability issue of when they can assist students online.
 For instance, If you email a question about a project or assignment to the teacher, you may not get a response for a number of hours, sometimes not till the next day.
 This can be an ugly inconvenience if the student has a due date for the project you need help with.

 Just like the online option, the on-campus choice also has both advantages and disadvantages.
-The pros to a local school or university are simple: face to face communication, on-campus computer labs, tutoring/mentoring options, and close discussions with the teacher up front.
+The pros to a local school or university are simple: face-to-face communication, on-campus computer labs, tutoring/mentoring options, and close discussions with the teacher upfront.
 However, there are some cons to being on-campus.
 For one, the cost of tuition.
 Unless living with parents is still an option, room and board can be very expensive for a college student.
 In addition, some computer labs only have a certain number of computers to use, so there is a chance of waiting your turn to get in/on.

 What If I Don’t Want a Full Degree?

 There is a chance to advance in a career with game design without receiving a degree.
 By earning a certificate in game design or game development, the student will learn the basic foundations of the field, including computer graphics.
 Students will need to have basic computer knowledge, understand algorithms, and comprehend different forms of mathematics; for instance, algebra, trigonometry, and calculus.
 Many required courses include game research methods, animation, computer science, and Java programming technologies.
 2D and 3D graphics imaging also is part of the curriculum.
 Certificates are also transferrable to degrees.
-Which means if a student chooses to go for a graphic design degree after receiving a certificate, then the credits earned will be added to the chosen degree program.
+This means if a student chooses to go for a graphic design degree after receiving a certificate, then the credits earned will be added to the chosen degree program.
 Each certificate is usually 15-18 credits long and takes approximately eight to twelve months to complete.